jpata/particleflow/README.md

 You can also produce the snakefile for specific steps only, e.g. `--steps train` to start from existing ML datasets.

 ### 3. Execute the workflow
 Run Snakemake using the generated `Snakefile`.
-The following example runs locally using a single core, which can be used for debugging:
+The following example runs locally using a single core, which can be used for debugging.
+Note that a super old GPU like P100, V100 or T4 won't work for training!
+You need at least Ampere generation or newer.
+The reference for training is an 80GB A100 GPU.
 ```bash
 ./scripts/wrapper_lxplus.sh snakemake -s snakemake_jobs/cld_2025_edm4hep/Snakefile --cores 1 --printshellcmds
 ```